samuraiwesleyjack/Algos/README.md

 # CP Algoritmos

-The goal of this project is to translate to Portuguese and make the resources: http://e-maxx.ru/algo and https://cp-algorithms.com/, more accessible.
+The goal of this project is to translate http://e-maxx.ru/algo and https://cp-algorithms.com/ to Portuguese, and make these resources more accessible.
 They are descriptions of many algorithms and data structures especially popular in the field of competitive programming.

 [CP Algorithms](https://cp-algorithms.com/) - Articles in English